DavideDelVecchio/azure-m2c-wgm/README.md

 - The metadata-driven migration process
 - A reference implementation of it, including reference databases

-Directory map in this repo:
+Directory map of this repo:

 ```
 ├── doc